Gambling Problem? Call 1-800-Gambler. Only 1x Wager Applies, Playable in PA Only

 - Hollywood Casino

 - The Valley Forge Casino Resort

-Pennsylvania has been slower than other states to offer sports betting after the landmark Supreme Court ruling in Murphy vs. NCAA.
-However, many experts believe that the Pennsylvania sports betting market will take off soon and will see large revenue from bets within the state considering the avid and loyal fan bases of the Philadelphia Eagles, Flyers, 76ers, and Phillies.
-Pennsylvania will begin seeing increased revenue and, most likely, become one of the largest sports betting services in the country once the casinos do develop their online sports applications and websites and begin offering sports betting.
+Pennsylvania was slower than some of the other states to offer sports betting after the landmark Supreme Court ruling in Murphy vs. NCAA.
+However, many experts believe that the Pennsylvania sports betting market will be a top 5 betting market; considering the avid and loyal fan bases of the Philadelphia Eagles, Flyers, 76ers, and Phillies this seems like a lock.

 - Single-game outcome

 Not all casinos that plan on operating online gambling sites will offer sports betting.
 A lot goes into sports betting compared to your typical tables games and slot machines.
 Several casinos are backed by larger national corporations that may have a leg up on the ability to set up sportsbooks that are backed by metrics and advanced artificial intelligence to offer advanced lines on sporting events.